Dilip-M/cross-browser-testing-hackathon/README.md

    * `git clone https://github.com/Dilip-M/cross-browser-testing-hackathon.git`, or download [this as a Zip file](https://github.com/Dilip-M/cross-browser-testing-hackathon/archive/master.zip) and unzip it
 2. Get an API key by logging into Applitools > Person Icon > My API Key
 3. Update the My API Key  to variable apiKey in CommonLibrary.java class.
-4. Run the TraditionalTestsV1.xml as "Runs as TestNG Suite" to run the ModernTestsV1
+4. Run the TraditionalTestsV1.xml as "Runs as TestNG Suite" to run the TraditionalTestsV1
-	a.
-To execute tests in parallel manner in Chrome,Firefox and safari browser, Run the TraditionalTestsV1_Parallel.xml as "Runs as TestNG Suite"
+	* To execute tests in parallel manner in Chrome,Firefox and safari browser, Run the TraditionalTestsV1_Parallel.xml as "Runs as TestNG Suite"
-	b.
-Results for this execution will be available in TestNG report as well as in Traditional-V1-TestResults.txt
+	* Results for this execution will be available in TestNG report as well as in Traditional-V1-TestResults.txt
-5. Run the TraditionalTestsV2.xml as "Runs as TestNG Suite" to run the ModernTestsV2
+5. Run the TraditionalTestsV2.xml as "Runs as TestNG Suite" to run the TraditionalTestsV2
-	a.
-To execute tests in parallel manner in Chrome,Firefox and safari browser, Run the TraditionalTestsV2_Parallel.xml as "Runs as TestNG Suite"
+	* To execute tests in parallel manner in Chrome,Firefox and safari browser, Run the TraditionalTestsV2_Parallel.xml as "Runs as TestNG Suite"
-	b.
-Results for this execution will be available in TestNG report as well as in Traditional-V2-TestResults.txt
+	* Results for this execution will be available in TestNG report as well as in Traditional-V2-TestResults.txt
 6. Run the ModernTestsV1.xml as "Runs as TestNG Suite" to run the ModernTestsV1
 7. Run the ModernTestsV2.xml as "Runs as TestNG Suite" to run the ModernTestsV2